SparkPost/support-docs/support/tech-resources/enabling-https-engagement-tracking-on-sparkpost.md

     ![](media/enabling-https-engagement-tracking-on-sparkpost/fastly-origin.png)

-    Fastly's default settings pass the `user_agent` and `ip_address` through to SparkPost engagement tracking as expected.
+    Fastly default settings pass the `user_agent` and `ip_address` through to SparkPost engagement tracking as expected.

 1. On "Settings", "Cache Settings", set the "Fallback TTL" to ten seconds (explanation [here](#ttl)).